Loading...

 With so many different types of business degrees to choose from, how do you figure out the right option for you?

-You might be an early career professional looking to get your foot on the corporate ladder, or an executive looking to change the way we look at a specific business issue.
-Either way, there is a master’s degree in business for you.
+You might be an early career professional looking to get your foot on the corporate ladder, or an executive hoping to make an extra impact within your organization.
+Either way, there is a business master’s out there for you.

 Here are the most popular types of business degrees.

-Of all the different types of business degrees, an MBA—which stands for Master of Business Administration—is the world’s most popular.
+Of all the different business degrees, an MBA—which stands for Master of Business Administration—is the most popular.

-An MBA can take your career in many different directions, but some of the most popular industries for grads are consulting, finance, and tech.
-Many MBA alumni also use the broad overview of business they’ve developed to start a company of their own.
+An MBA can take your career in many different directions, but some of the most popular industries for graduates have traditionally been consulting, finance, and tech.
+Many MBA alumni also use the broad business knowledge they’ve developed to start a company of their own.

 You can study an MBA in a few different formats.